tdrAndrei/Quizzz/docs/agendas/week5.md

 # Agenda points
 - HCI feedback
 - How should we import activities to our project
-- Buddy Check feedback
+- Buddycheck feedback
-- Discuss the progress
+- Discuss the progress of our work
+- Discuss resizing issues
+- synchronizing vs volatile key word --> what happens if two players use the same method(submit the answer for example) in exactly the same time